msalemor/adventureworks-viewer-ai/README.md

 # Adventureworks-AI-Viewer

+## Overview

-A demo application to showcase adding intelligence to an application with different levels of complexity.
+A demo application to showcase adding intelligence to an application at different levels of complexity.

 ## Architecture